 Daines Announces Four Montana Schools to Receive Computers Through Senate Program

 The United States Senate’s Computers for Schools Program helps public schools take advantage of the information technology age by channeling surplus computers into classrooms across the country.
-All registered public schools in the United States and territories are eligible.

 Previous Article Next Article